imagine-space/TOMLWORKCV/README.md

 ### Goldsmiths, University of London (Sep 2023 to Sep 2024)
 - Msc Virtual and Augmented Reality
 - Grade: Pass with Distinction
-- Final thesis is submitted for publication for IEEE AIxVR 2025
+- Final thesis was presented as a paper at IEEE VR Workshop on human machine interaction [NIDIT](https://sites.google.com/view/nidit).

 I developed a range of cutting-edge projects spanning mixed reality, machine learning, and computer graphics.
 My final project used interactive machine learning to detect a language of user body gestures.
 Virtual Reality animals each responded uniquely to the gestures.
 This has inspired my ambition to explore human and machine interaction.

+- Unity, C#, Unreal, C++, Python, TensorFlow

 ### Makers Academy (Nov 2018 to Feb 2019)
 An intense 3 month software development course that grounded me in the fundamental of professional software development.
 Specifically training me in a rigorous test driven, and iterative approach to coding.